A topic from the subject of Organic Chemistry in Chemistry.

 Objective

-To observe the different combustion characteristics of hydrocarbons and functional groups.
+To observe and compare the combustion characteristics of various hydrocarbons and compounds with different functional groups.

 Materials